gardener/gardener/docs/extensions/provider-local.md

 #### `Network`

 This controller is not implemented anymore.
-In the initial version of `provider-local`, there was a `Network` controller deploying [kindnetd](https://github.com/kubernetes-sigs/kind/blob/main/images/kindnetd/README.md) (see https://github.com/gardener/gardener/tree/v1.44.1/pkg/provider-local/controller/network).
+In the initial version of `provider-local`, there was a `Network` controller deploying [kindnetd](https://github.com/kubernetes-sigs/kind/blob/main/images/kindnetd/README.md) (see [release v1.44.1](https://github.com/gardener/gardener/tree/v1.44.1/pkg/provider-local/controller/network)).
 However, we decided to drop it because this setup prevented us from using `NetworkPolicy`s (kindnetd does not ship a `NetworkPolicy` controller).
-In addition, we had issues with shoot clusters having more than one node (hence, we couldn't support rolling updates, see https://github.com/gardener/gardener/pull/5666/commits/491b3cd16e40e5c20ef02367fda93a34ff9465eb).
+In addition, we had issues with shoot clusters having more than one node (hence, we couldn't support rolling updates, see [PR #5666](https://github.com/gardener/gardener/pull/5666/commits/491b3cd16e40e5c20ef02367fda93a34ff9465eb)).

 #### `OperatingSystemConfig`

 This controller leverages the standard [`oscommon` library](../../extensions/pkg/controller/operatingsystemconfig/oscommon) in order to render a simple cloud-init template which can later be executed by the shoot worker nodes.

 The shoot worker nodes are `Pod`s with a container based on the `kindest/node` image.
-This is maintained in https://github.com/gardener/machine-controller-manager-provider-local/tree/master/node and has a special `run-userdata` systemd service which executes the cloud-init generated earlier by the `OperatingSystemConfig` controller.
+This is maintained in the [gardener/machine-controller-manager-provider-local repository](https://github.com/gardener/machine-controller-manager-provider-local/tree/master/node) and has a special `run-userdata` systemd service which executes the cloud-init generated earlier by the `OperatingSystemConfig` controller.

 #### `Worker`